 - EDU 220, Diversity in Schools and Society, which includes 30 hours of clinical field experience in a diverse setting.

 For those interested in working in early childhood care and education, learn more about the degree and certificate programs available in LLCC Early Childhood Education.

 Investment in Your Future

 Courses for education programs have a standard tuition rate.
-For the 2018-2019 academic year, these courses have an in-district rate of $129.50 per credit hour.
+For the 2020-2021 academic year (fall 2020, spring 2021 and summer 2021), these courses have an in-district rate of $133 per credit hour.
 Fees are $11 per credit hour.
 Get more information on tuition and fees.